JMVRy/Win32-Input/README.md

 This is a list on all the things you need, in order to run the software on your own machine
 * Windows 7/8/10/11/Above
   * Any Windows version should work, but I'd suggest 7 or above, because I can't be certain if any version below 7 will work.
-* Visual Studio 2022
-  * Go to https://visualstudio.microsoft.com and download Visual Studio 2022
-* NuGet
-  * Visual Studio 2022 comes pre-installed with NuGet, but if you're using something else like VSCode, then Google or DuckDuckGo is your best friend.
-* ScreenCapture.NET
-  * This project utilizes a NuGet package called ScreenCapture.NET by DarthAffe, which can also be found at [this GitHub repository](https://github.com/DarthAffe/ScreenCapture.NET) or at [this NuGet package][ScreenCapture.NET].
-* ScreenCapture.NET.DX11
-  * This project also currently utilizes ScreenCapture.NET.DX11, which is a DirectX 11 specific way of capturing a screenshot, found at [this NuGet package][ScreenCapture.NET.DX11] or [their GitHub repository](https://github.com/DarthAffe/ScreenCapture.NET).

 ### Installation